|

 Authors

-Kirsten van den Hul appointed as EUNIC President.
+During this European cultural summit on 18 and 19 June in Amsterdam, our director Kirsten van den Hul will be appointed as EUNIC President.

 by Jeroen van den Waardenburg

-On 18 and 19 June, Amsterdam will host the annual General Assembly of EUNIC, the European network of national cultural institutes and ministries.
-The meeting, hosted by DutchCulture, will take place at the H’ART Museum.
-Over the course of two days, directors, policymakers, and representatives from 30 European countries will gather to shape a shared vision for international cultural cooperation.
+On 18 and 19 June, DutchCulture will host the annual General Assembly of EUNIC, the European network of national cultural institutes and ministries, in Amsterdam's H’ART Museum.
+Over two days, directors, policymakers, and representatives from 30 European countries will gather to shape a shared vision for international cultural cooperation.
 A key moment during this edition is the appointment of DutchCulture director Kirsten van den Hul as the new President of EUNIC.
+The Assembly will also appoint Hugues Ghenassia-de Ferran as EUNIC Board Member and Gitte Zschoch as EUNIC Vice President.

 Cultural cooperation in a geopolitical context